splunk/public-o11y-docs/sp-oncall/scheduling/scheduled-overrides.rst

 Taking an Override
 ==========================

-If you are the user who will be covering someone's override, simply select :guilabel:`Take` next to the escalation policy which you are to cover.
+If you are the user who will be covering someone's override, select :guilabel:`Take` next to the escalation policy which you are to cover.

 .. image:: /_images/spoc/override4.png
     :width: 100%